Yiewsley: Besieged Danes of Thorney Island 893 AD

-Yiewsley (or Wifeleslēah) and the land of the Middle Saxons had been part of the Kingdom of Essex but came under Mercian control in the reign of King Æthelbald (716-757AD).
-By the time of the siege of Thorney Island in 893, eastern Mercia had conquered by the Danes and with his power diminished Æthelred had been forced to cede overlordship to King Alfred the Great of Wessex.
-When Æthelred died in 911, Middlesex was annexed by Wessex under Alfred's son, now King Edward (899-924AD).
-Edward would go on to take control of all of Mercia, both Angle and Danish, advancing the progression of England being united into a single kingdom.
+Yiewsley (or Wifeleslēah) and the land of the Middle Saxons had been part of the Kingdom of Essex, but came under Mercian control in the reign of King Æthelbald (716–757 AD).
+By the time of the siege of Thorney Island in 893, eastern Mercia had been conquered by the Danes, and, with his power diminished, Æthelred had been forced to cede overlordship to King Alfred the Great of Wessex.
+When Æthelred died in 911, Middlesex was annexed by Wessex under Alfred's son, now King Edward (899–924 AD).
+Edward would go on to take control of all of Mercia, both Angle and Danish, advancing England's progression in becoming a single kingdom.

-The Norman Conquest 1066 until 1794
+Norman Conquest 1066 until 1794

-The Parish of Hillingdon and Colham Manor
+Parish of Hillingdon and Colham Manor

-For the majority of its existence Yiewsley was a hamlet in the Parish of St John the Baptist Church, Hillingdon, with a tenurial relationship with Colham Manor.
+For most of its existence, Yiewsley was a hamlet in the Parish of St John the Baptist Church, Hillingdon, with a tenurial relationship with Colham Manor.
 Before the Norman Conquest, Colham Manor had belonged to Wigot of Wallingford.
-By the time of Domesday Book in 1086 it was the property of one of William the Conqueror's principle advisors, Roger de Montgomery.
+By the time of Domesday Book in 1086, it was the property of one of William the Conqueror's principal advisors, Roger de Montgomery.

-In Colham Manor's fertile arable fields in the late 14th century, wheat was the predominant crop grown, but also rye and oats were farmed.
+In Colham Manor's fertile arable fields in the late 14th century, wheat was the predominant crop, but rye and oats were also farmed.
 Surplus grain was sold in London or Uxbridge.
-By the 12th Century Uxbridge had become the market town for the Parish of Hillingdon and it is thought by the 14th Century the town's population had exceeded that of the rest of the Parish, and this remained the case until the 1821 census.
-By 1600 Uxbridge was the principle Corn market for West Middlesex and much of south Buckinghamshire.
+By the 12th century, Uxbridge had become the market town for the Parish of Hillingdon, and it is thought that, by the 14th century, the town's population had exceeded that of the rest of the parish, and this remained the case until the 1821 census.
+By 1600 Uxbridge was the principal corn market for west Middlesex and much of south Buckinghamshire.